c-rizz/lr_gym/README.md

 both Gazebo and PyBullet.

 Different environment controllers have been implemented for different simulators and for the real world.
-All of the environments are derived form EnvironmentController
+All of the environments controllers are derived form EnvironmentController

 * **GazeboController** and GazeboControllerNoPlugin provide the means to control a Gazebo simulation
 * **PyBulletController** allows to control a PyBullet simulation